Years Attended Arden

 Bachelor of Health Science (Dance) – Australian College of Physical Education

-Maja Pavic may have graduated in 2017 but she has stayed connected to the School through her love of dance - giving back to our community by teaching and choreographing at the School for the past three years.
+Maja Pavic graduated in 2017 and has stayed connected to the School through her love of dance - giving back to our community by teaching and choreographing at Arden for the past three years.
 Maja believes her passion for dance flourished at Arden and the support of one of her favourite teachers helped start her life-long dance journey.

 What has your journey been since finishing school?

 Straight after finishing school I studied a Bachelor of Health Science majoring in Dance at the Australian College of Physical Education.
 I also completed a Certificate III in Assistant Dance Teaching and a Diploma of Pharmacy Assistant.
 I am also a qualified gymnastics coach and a Level 1 Sports Trainer.
 I love and value learning especially if it provides me with the knowledge to grow and keep my passions alive.

 What is it like coming back to teach dance at Arden?
 What does your role involve?

 I have been teaching dance at Arden since the day I finished School, so for 3 years now and I have loved every minute of it.
 Giving back to the dance community at Arden has been such a pleasure especially as this is where my confidence in my dancing began.
 I choreograph the dance routines for each group and run weekly rehearsals in order to prepare the groups for the eisteddfod season.

 What is it like working at Arden after being a student here?